lrochette/sweagle-ansible/README.md

 - Add multi-hosts support

+- Support full local installation (when no access to Internet from hosts)

 - On Vault, unseal during install and setup service to unseal automatically

+- Check versions for prerequisites before installation

-- on MongoDB, when another release is installed, remove it before
+- ex: on MongoDB, when another release is installed, remove it before
   - add a new parameter mongodb_remove_other_releases: false (by default)
   - add tasks to remove other release
   - currently, plays failed and you should remove manually